 Every digital artist should have a subscription to these fine digital art magazines.
 They feature some legendary names in the industry, along with up-and-coming artists.

-It’s a goldmine of inspiration, practical advice, and watercooler banter.
-Even if you’re just a digital art fan, you’ll be amazed flipping through some of the artwork featured in these magazines.
-Who knows, you might just wind up in an issue yourself someday!
+It’s a goldmine of inspiration, practical advice, and water cooler banter.
+Even if you’re just a digital art fan, you’ll be amazed by flipping through some of the artwork featured in these magazines.
+Who knows, you might wind up in an issue yourself someday!

-Let’s take a look at the very best digital art magazines you can download or order today and why people are flocking to them.
+Let’s look at the best digital art magazines you can download or order today and why people are flocking to them.